-Another teacher (T3) says that she teaches about other religions only as a response to students’ questions.
-She says “Muslims are the only people who believe in Christianity and in Judaism whereas Jews believe in Moses and not in Jesus or Muhammad, and Christians believe in Moses and not in Prophet Muhammad… we believe in both… even the “true” and old holy books of Christians and Jews state that Muhammad is going to be the last prophet”.
-She continues “Even logically, it does not make sense to believe in Jesus as a god and as a son at the same time”.
-She argues that the main purpose of the different religions is to refer to the oneness of God “The Quran is the final holy book and it summarizes and expands on the older holy books”.
-T3 adds that she wants her students to be engaged in interfaith dialogue but she wants them first to be able to talk about and to defend their own religion.
+Another teacher (T3) says that she teaches about other religions only in response to students’ questions.
+She says, “Muslims are the only people who believe in Christianity and in Judaism whereas Jews believe in Moses and not in Jesus or Muhammad, and Christians believe in Moses and not in Prophet Muhammad… we believe in both… even the ‘true’ and old holy books of Christians and Jews maintain that Muhammad is the last prophet.”
+She continues, “Even logically, it does not make sense to believe in Jesus as a god and as a son at the same time.”
+She argues that the main purpose of the different religions is to refer to the oneness of God: “The Quran is the final holy book and it summarizes and expands the older holy books.”
+T3 adds that she wants her students to be engaged in interfaith dialogue, but she wants them first to be able to talk about and defend their own religion.

-This apologetic perception of Islam, we argue, may lead to religionism (Hull, 2000) which entails promoting a puritanical conception of one religion based on prejudice against other religions.
+This apologetic perception of Islam, we argue, may lead to religionism (Hull, 2000), which entails promoting a puritanical conception of one religion based on prejudice against other religions.
 Hull (2000, p.
-76) explains “The identity which is fostered by religionism depends upon rejection and exclusion.
+76) explains, “The identity which is fostered by religionism depends upon rejection and exclusion.
 We are better than they.
-We are orthodox, they are infidel.
+We are orthodox; they are infidel.
 We are believers; they are unbelievers.
 We are right; they are wrong.
-The other is identified as the pagan, the heathen, the alien, the stranger, the invader, the one who threatens us and our way of life”.
-Another teacher (T2) teaches about other religions from an Islamic perspective “we are (Muslims) obliged to protect our own religion… I tell my students that if you cannot convince believers of other religions about Islam then you have to stop the debate so that you are not affected by them”.
+The other is identified as the pagan, the heathen, the alien, the stranger, the invader, the one who threatens us and our way of life.”
+Another teacher (T2) teaches about other religions from an Islamic perspective: “We are (Muslims) obliged to protect our own religion… I tell my students that if you cannot convince believers of other religions that Islam is right, then you have to end the debate to avoid being swayed by their position.”

 Only one teacher (T5) in this study supports the teaching of other religions in Islamic education.
-He prefers to concentrate on the common things between Islam, Christianity, and Judaism arguing that they are similar in terms of the creed (coming from the same God) and different in the moral instructions (in order to meet the life conditions of people living in different time periods.
-He adds all religions talk about marriage and divorce, they prevent the drinking of alcohol, and they appreciate values of tolerance, equality, integrity and justice “they all come from the same origin and lead to the same target (the salvation in the hereafter) … why talk about the differences… the purpose is to reduce violence, to achieve mutual understanding and not to destroy our society”
+He prefers to concentrate on the common elements between Islam, Christianity, and Judaism, arguing that they are similar in terms of the creed (coming from the same God) and different in their moral instructions (in order to meet the needs of people living in different time periods).
+He adds that all religions talk about marriage and divorce, prohibit drinking alcohol, and uphold values of tolerance, equality, integrity and justice.
+He points out, “They all come from the same origin and lead to the same end (salvation in the hereafter) … why talk about the differences… the purpose is to reduce violence, to achieve mutual understanding, and to avoid destroying our society.”